 Our Life Group

 After posting my original series on open theism, I began reporting on the weekly meetings of the Life group which my wife and I attend.
 I began reporting on them on May 3, 2013, and have continued reporting on them off-and-on since then.
 All of the reports appear under “Our Life Group,” and the reports on three of the topics which we’ve discussed so far also appear under “The Problem of Evil,” “Pentecostal Doctrine,” and “The Parables of Jesus.”
-Currently we’re working through Jesus : The Life and Ministry of God the Son – Collected Insights from A. W. Tozer (Moody Publishers, Chicago, 2017).
-We plan to study Peter (the man, not the book) next.
+We’ve just finished working through Jesus : The Life and Ministry of God the Son – Collected Insights from A. W. Tozer (Moody Publishers, Chicago, 2017) and plan to study the life and writings of Peter next.